DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/fundamentals/keys/static_key_management.md

 Instead of using [Automatic Key Management]({{< ref "automatic_key_management.md" >}}), IdentityServer's signing keys can be set manually.
-Automatic Key Management is generally recommended, but if you want to explicitly control your keys statically, or you have a license that does not include the feature (e.g. the Starter SKU), you will need to manually manage your keys.
+Automatic Key Management is generally recommended, but if you want to explicitly control your keys statically, or you have a license that does not include the feature (e.g. the Starter Edition), you will need to manually manage your keys.
 With static configuration you are responsible for secure storage, loading and rotation of keys.